Florida Small Business Grants 2026: 16 Programs for FL Founders

 The Florida Small Business Development Center Network is 41 locations statewide, partially funded by the SBA and hosted at state universities.
 Services are free and include: SBIR application coaching, SBA loan packaging, export development strategy, federal procurement and contracting, market research, and business plan development.
 This is one of the most underutilized free resources in the state.

-| Region | Lead Center | Location |
+| Region | Lead center | Location |

 |---|---|---|